Saturday, June 22, 6 pm – 8 pm, & Sunday, June 23, 7 am – 6 pm

 Tuesday, August 27 – Sunday, September 1, 2019

-Ryushin Paul Haller, the guiding teacher of Black Mountain Zen Centre, will spend the last week of April and the first week of May with us this year, culminating in a five-day sesshin at Benburb Priory.
+Ryushin Paul Haller, the guiding teacher of Black Mountain Zen Centre, will spend the last two weeks of August with us this year, culminating in a five-day sesshin at Benburb Priory.

-This silent meditation retreat will start on Tuesday evening, April 30, and end on Sunday afternoon, May 5.
-Participants can either attend for the whole period or for the weekend from Friday evening to Sunday.
-The suggested donation to cover our costs is £300 for the full five days, and £160 for the weekend, Friday to Sunday – this covers your single room and three vegetarian meals per day, plus unlimited tea and coffee during breaks.
+This silent meditation retreat will start on Tuesday evening, August 27, and end on Sunday afternoon, September 1, with the final event of our practice period, the shuso ceremony of Andre Elsen.
+Participants can either attend for the whole five days or for the weekend from Friday evening to Sunday.
+The suggested donation to cover our costs has slightly increased to £310 for the full five days, and £165 for the weekend, Friday to Sunday – this covers your single room and three vegetarian meals per day, plus unlimited tea and coffee during breaks.
 Please offer what you can afford, and if you can make a larger donation, that is also gratefully received.

 Please follow the details on the application form in order to apply.
-The updated application form for 2019 is available here: Word / PDF
+An updated application form is available here: Sesshin application